-Kinderopvang is the general description for all forms of childcare in the Netherlands, although many types of childcare exists, from subsidised to private childcare to hiring in your own home.
+Kinderopvang is the general description for all forms of childcare in the Netherlands.
+Many types of childcare exist, from subsidized to private childcare to hiring in your own home.
 One of the challenges many parents face after having a child is going back to work.
-Whether full-time or part-time, leaving your child with a daycare, childminder or a nanny takes some getting used to.
+Whether full-time or part-time, leaving your child with a daycare, childminder, or a nanny takes some getting used to.

 - regulations for applicable childcare, and related tax benefits

 - how to find and choose the right type of childcare for you

 - guidelines for hiring each type of childcare.

 Start looking for a good daycare center or childcare option before you need it because there are long waiting lists.
 You should start looking when you’re pregnant or when you are on maternity leave.
 Put your name on as many lists as possible so you can be more likely to secure care.
 To take a look at the wider education system in the Netherlands; read Expatica’s guide to education in the Netherlands.
 Our guide to childcare in the Netherlands provides an overview of the childcare system in the Netherlands, while the guide below answers some more in-depth questions to help you choose the best type of childcare in the Netherlands for your young children.